Mesolithic, 8000BC - c4500BC

 More pictures of the Roman period

-Follow a walk on Ashdown Forest which includes part of a Roman Road
+Follow a walk on pdf Ashdown Forest (1.11 MB) which includes part of a Roman Road

 Watch a video about Maximillius, a roman soldier who was stationed at the ironworks near Beauport on the edge of Hastings